 Stewed meat makes a regular appearance throughout Filipino culture, often with some variation or other.
 Kare-kare is slightly different in that the stew sits in a thick peanut sauce (similar to satay).
 The meat in a kare-kare is usually oxtail or various cuts of pork.
 The stew is thickened with brown rice and also includes vegetables such as eggplant and bok choy.

 Kare-kare is often served with rice and a helping of shrimp paste known as Bagoong.
 Kare-kare is often served on special occasions, cooked and served in a large clay pot.
 The recipe will vary depending on where you are in the Philippines and there are conflicting stories of where the dish originated from, with some claiming it was created by the Kapampangans, and some saying the Tagalog people.

-Buko pie is a staple sweet dish in Filipino culture, consisting of young coconut meat cooked in condensed milk and sugar and encased in flaky pastry.
-Due to its availability, buko pie is often a favored choice as a Pasalubong.
+Buko pie is a staple sweet dish in Filipino culture, consisting of young coconut meat cooked in condensed milk and sugar and then encased in flaky pastry.
+Due to its widespread availability across the whole country, buko pie is often a favored choice as a Pasalubong.
 This is the Filipino tradition of bringing home something sweet after a trip.